Gemini-HUN/Sporemod-Fruits-in-civ-and-space/README.md

 * Someone created this mod before I could.
 My original idea was to make fruits appear in the Civilization and Space stages as seen in cherrytree370's mod, but without adding new space weapons.
 * This mod does not affect gameplay; it is purely decorative.
+* This mod useful if you want to see fruits in these stages